 Shared data with other platforms on the battlefield

-From press kits to conferences, the term “system of systems” became a mantra when talking about the 6th generation fighter jets.
+From press kits to conferences, the term “system of systems” became a mantra when talking about the 6th generation of fighter jets.
 Betting on the evolution of artificial intelligence, the proposed concepts try to maintain fighter pilots and their pricey machines away from the action, preferring to rely on cheaper “unmanned wingmen” instead.